cstatus: error code with a message is all i need for errors in c

 printf("usage: test [filename]\n");

-return statusNewDomain(NULL, httpBadRequest, "main.BadUsage argc=%d", argc);
+return statusNewDomain(NULL, httpBadRequest, "test.BadUsage argc=%d", argc);

 }